infinity0/msg-notes/causal/04-state.rst

 If we avoid merges, we in effect assert that different scenarios (accidental vs conscious forks) are equivalent.
-This prevents the user from expressing their intentions accurately.
-Therefore, this is an unacceptable design choice.
+This prevents the user from expressing their intentions accurately, and we consider this an unacceptable design choice.

 .. _comparison-vs-crdts: